Skip to main content

 JSDoc.fyi

-The unofficial reference for JSDoc — the API documentation generator for JavaScript.
+The unofficial reference for JSDoc — the documentation generator for JavaScript.
 Embed comments in your source code; JSDoc turns them into a complete documentation site.

 One comment, complete documentation

 Place a /** */ block above any function, class, or variable.
-Run npx jsdoc and get a fully navigable HTML site — no configuration required to start.

 /**